crossroads/ffcrm_api/README.md

 The use case currently driving development of the API is to connect with Ember.js applications.

 *IMPORTANT NOTE:* Whilst we are developing this plugin, this will be unstable code.
+Do NOT consider this production ready code.
+There are still plenty of security concerns to address!

 When the API reaches a stable version 1.0 we will mostly likely incorporate it into the Fat Free CRM and release it.